Generic Name: buprenorphine hydrochloride

 .
 Hypersensitivity Reactions

 Allergic reactions to buprenorphine and/or EVA are possible.
-Cases of hypersensitivity to buprenorphine sublingual tablets have been reported both in clinical trials and in the post-marketing experience.
+Cases of hypersensitivity to sublingual buprenorphine have been reported both in clinical trials and in the post-marketing experience.
 Cases of bronchospasm, angioneurotic edema, and anaphylactic shock have been reported.
 The most common signs and symptoms include rashes, hives, and pruritus.
 A history of hypersensitivity to buprenorphine or EVA is a contraindication to Probuphine use.

 .
 Precipitation of Opioid Withdrawal in Patients Dependent on Full Agonist Opioids